theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/05-may/2024-05-subscribers-friends-messages.md

 Hello Heritage on the Marina family and friends

-Your digital copies of the May Heritage Happenings are now available.
+Your digital copies of the May _Heritage Happenings_ are now available.

+As part of the monthly **Around the World** program, we visit **Mexico**.
+Look for the matador and red and green theme throughout the publication.

-Click the following shareable link to view or download the newsletter: [Heritage Happenings Newsletter https://heritage-happenings.github.io/happenings-issues/2024/2024-05-happenings-newsletter.pdf
+Click the following shareable link to view or download the newsletter: [_Heritage Happenings_ Newsletter]( https://heritage-happenings.github.io/happenings-issues/2024/2024-05-happenings-newsletter.pdf )

+Click the following shareable link to view or download the calendar: [_Heritage Happenings_ Calendar]( https://heritage-happenings.github.io/happenings-issues/2024/2024-05-happenings-calendar.pdf)

-Click the following shareable link to view or download the calendar: [Heritage Happenings Calendar https://heritage-happenings.github.io/happenings-issues/2024/2024-05-happenings-calendar.pdf
+This month we have added a new publication.
+Click the following shareable link to view or download the calendar: [_Heritage Happenings_ Floor Plans]( https://heritage-happenings.github.io/happenings-issues/2024/2024-05-happenings-floor-plans.pdf)

 Please let me know if you have siblings, children, or friends who would like to receive the newsletter.
 I will be happy to add them to the list.